Qonda3/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type print the type of file.
 13-symbolic create a symbolic link.
 14-copy_html create a script that copies all the HTML.
+100-lets_move moves files that start with a Upper letter.